Antelope Island bison herd: History

-Dooly sold the herd to A. H. Leonard in 1924.
+Dooley sold the herd to A. H. Leonard in 1924.
 Leonard intended to sell the bison to zoos, but was not able to corral them.
 He next tried to offer the island and the bison to the United States Department of the Interior.
 Leonard had hoped that a national park would be established on the island therefore preserving the herd.
 Time magazine cites "Congressional apathy" for the lack of a land transfer.
 Leonard was once again forced to change his business plan.
 This time he wanted to expand the cattle ranching on the island and to do this the number of bison needed to be reduced.
 Leonard announced that a hunt would be held in the fall of 1926.
 The hunt took place in November, but not without protests from around the nation.
 The New York World and other newspapers of the day tried to arouse public sentiment against the hunt.
 Utah governor George Dern received formal protests of the hunt from the American Humane Society, Massachusetts governor Alvan T. Fuller and Boston mayor Malcolm Nichols.
 Governor Dern declined to prevent the hunt, stating "Antelope Island and the buffalo herd are privately owned."
 The hunt took place with noted participants Ralph and Edward Ammerman of Scranton, Pennsylvania, and big game hunter J. O. Beebe of Omaha, Nebraska.

-The remnant bison population that escaped the hunt was mostly left alone and began to increase again.
+The hunt of 1926 was covered by Time magazine.
+A herd of approximately 300-400 bison was culled to about 50 by a large group of hunters on horseback with modern rifles.
+Thereafter, public sentiment changed and activists began to call for the protection of the herd on the island.
+Bison hunting was scaled down.

 The Antelope Island bison herd and the island remained in private hands until 1969 when the northern 2000 acre of the island were purchased by the State of Utah.
 In 1981, the State of Utah purchased the Fielding Garr Ranch and the rest of the island, including ownership of the herd which was once again numbering in the hundreds.
 Since that time, hunting has been restricted to only a few animals per year and the bison have been carefully managed and monitored for health and absence of disease.